mrt-prodz/CTFBot2/README.md

 +ctfbot | raw message
 ```

-User not authorized will get the following message:
+Unauthorized users will get the following message:
 ```
 [!] only authorized users can run this command
 ```